akshitrachure/devFinder-web/README.md

         - restart nginx - sudo systemctl restart nginx
         - Modify the BASEURL in frontend project to "/api"

+    From the 2nd time onwards perform deployment as follows:
+    - Frontend:
+        - cd devFinderWeb
+        - ensure you are on the main branch else do git checkout main
+        - git pull
+        - npm i (if any new dependencies are installed)
+        - npm run build
+        - sudo scp -r dist/* /var/www/html
+        - DONE

+    - Backend:
+        - cd devTinder
+        - ensure you are on the main branch else do git checkout main
+        - git pull
+        - npm i (if any new dependencies are installed)
+        - sudo nano .env (to add new .env file entries)
+            - edit the .env files
+        - pm2 list (check the app name)
+        - pm2 restart 0 (0 is the app name that you want to run)
+        - DONE

+    You can find the errors (if found) in pm2 logs

 # Ngxinx config: